1000 Is. cruising

 - The most common accidents that can happen on the water.

 pressure, area, dollars.
-It now includes the "gas price converter" between U.S.
+The "gas price converter" converts

-dollars per gallon and Canadian dollars per litre - we pay more!
+between U.S. dollars per gallon and Canadian dollars per litre -

 - Boating Statistics